sangharsh-1/BSW-1/README.md

 This project is designed to run directly in the browser without a build step or local server.
 Simply open the `index.html` file in your web browser to view the application.

-**Note**: For the database and AI features to work, the application must be deployed, as it relies on the Vercel backend function and the configured environment variables.
+**Note**: For the database features to work, the application must be deployed, as it relies on the Vercel backend function and the configured environment variables.